(Jump to Area of a Kite or Perimeter of a Kite)

 A Kite is a flat shape with straight sides.

 It has two pairs of equal-length adjacent (next to each other) sides.

 It often looks like

 |Two pairs of sides|

-Each pair is made of two equal-length sides that are adjacent (they meet)
+Each pair is two equal-length sides that are adjacent (they meet)

 |The angles are equal where the two pairs meet|